 - The written proposal and the attached writing sample’s effectiveness in demonstrating the student’s ability to write effectively

-Completed proposals are to be submitted to Lori Lucas.
+Completed proposals are to be submitted to Lori Lucas by December 6th, 2021.
 The winning proposal will be announced mid-December.
 The research is to be completed and the final paper submitted in late-March, culminating in a final presentation to faculty and students.

 For Additional Information, Contact: